InformaticsMatters/dls-fragalysis-stack-openshift/ansible/README.md

     user-specific values for the variables it uses (i.e. the project/namespace name amongst other things).

-1. Create `deploy.yaml` and `undeploy,.yaml` files in your new directory.
+2. Create `deploy.yaml` and `undeploy,.yaml` files in your new directory.
     You can copy the files from `playbooks/fragalysis-stack-prod-im` as these will contain all the information we need.

         cp playbooks/fragalysis-stack-prod-im/*.yaml \
             playbooks/fragalysis-stack-prod-${PRJ_NAME}

-1. Edit your new `deploy.yaml` and define values for the variables: -
+3. Edit your new `deploy.yaml` and define values for the variables: -

     - `namespace` (a unique lower-case tag like `fragalysis-<name>`)
     - `namespace_display_name`
     - `namespace_description`
     - `input_vol_name` (typically using the `<name>` from your namespace)
+    - `web_hostname` (typically using the `<name>` from your namespace)

-1. Edit your `undeploy.yaml` ansible playbook and replace the values for the following variables (this will match the ones you used for the `deploy.yaml`): -
+4. Edit your `undeploy.yaml` ansible playbook and replace the values for the following variables (this will match the ones you used for the `deploy.yaml`): -

     - `namespace`
     - `input-vol-name`

-1. As we currently do not use build-chain tools that support ARG-before-FROM you will need to create a Dockerfile in the project's `images/web` directory with the suffix `<name>` from your namespace.
+5. As we currently do not use build-chain tools that support ARG-before-FROM you will need to create a Dockerfile in the project's `images/web` directory with the suffix `<name>` from your namespace.
 Crucially the `FROM` line in that Dockerfile must use a tag that matches the `<name>`.

-1. Add, commit and push all your files to revision control.
+6. Add, commit and push all your files to revision control.

->   Before deploying you **MUST** make sure that you have defined
-    **NEW AND UNIQUE** values for your `namespace`.

->   **EXTREME CAUTION**: If you forget to set the
-    `namespace` properly you could damage an existing deployment.
+7. Think - before deploying you **MUST** make sure that you have defined **NEW AND UNIQUE** values for your `namespace`.
+If you forget to set the `namespace` properly you could damage an existing deployment.
     **ALL PROJECTS MUST HAVE THEIR OWN (UNIQUE) NAMESPACES**.

-With the above steps satisfied (and the `PRJ_NAME` environment variable set) you can deploy the new project: -
+With the above steps satisfied, the `PRJ_NAME` environment variable set, an active login to the OpenShift cluster in place and a `vault-pass.txt` file you can deploy the new project with the following Ansible command: -

     ansible-playbook \
         playbooks/fragalysis-stack-prod-${PRJ_NAME}/deploy.yaml \